Telling the history of Claremore…one story at a time.

 Schram closed with the surprising statement, “The American farmer is the first man of the land, and he will be the last man.”
 Fancy that, from the heart of the biggest city in America-a city that has four times the population of Oklahoma.”

-Continuing the column, “Chief Milam had his feet on the ground too.
+“Chief Milam had his feet on the ground too.
 We recently went over some of his land together.
 It was sheer will power that drove him on and on afoot until we had accomplished our purpose.
 He never uttered a complaint-just a remark that he wasn’t young any more.
 His determination was an inspiration to me.

 One associates the lovely and gracious Mrs. Milam with teas, corsages and receptions.
 But, J. B. says she is a regular ranch woman.
 It was only two years ago that Mr. Milam forked his cow pony and roped a recalcitrant cow and Mrs. Milam grabbed hold of the rope and helped snub the animal to a post while an orphan calf helped himself to dinner.
 They had to repeat the roping and snubbing act for three or four days before the cow adopted the calf.